Purchase Your 24A34-3 White-Rodgers Electric Furnace Fan Heat Sequencer from Us and Save!

 - Sequencers are also used to turn the fan blower ON and OFF.

 - The following was written directly from the installation instruction book: The 24A34-3 White-Rodgers Electric Furnace Fan Heat Sequencer we sell are, “direct replacement units for sequencing both fan and heat.
 It can be used in a broad range of gas and electric heating equipment and many other applications where time delay is required.
-The sequencers we sell have a solid-state 24 volt heater, used to energize the control, and a variety of normally open contact sets.
+The sequencers we sell have a solid-state 24-volt heater, used to energize the control, and a variety of normally open contact sets.
 These contacts close and open within specified timings and are used to control the furnace fan and heating elements on demand from a room thermostat.
-These sequencers meet a wide variety of timing requirements and assures long life at high electrical loads as well as minimum radio and TV interference”.
+These sequencers meet a wide variety of timing requirements and assure long life at high electrical loads as well as minimum radio and TV interference”.

 - Each sequencer is stamped with timing specifications.
 For example, H1-20 C40-110 means the ON time for heating is 1 to 20 seconds and the OFF time for cooling is 40 to 110 seconds.
 The first contacts in the sequencer turn ON first and turn OFF last.